 Our aim was to head to Tainan, the ancient capital and oldest city in the country.
 However, the lack of internet access for the last few days and our willingness to jump into things assuming everything will be fine came back to bite us.
 We got off the ferry and quickly realised we were in the middle of nowhere surrounded only by tour buses.

 The bus drivers were chronically disinterested in our plight and yet without their help we finally figured out we needed to get to a town a few kilometres away.
 We began walking.
 Trudging uphill in the blazing midday heat along a busy road, we were exhausted.
 The Tour de Lanyu had sapped all enthusiasm for exercise, we just wanted to find our bus and be on our way.
 These less than ideal circumstances meant that silence and intermittent gravelly grumbles of discontent were the soundtrack of our living hell.
-I was withering quickly in the heat and half way up that hill, taunted by the 5 star hotels flanking the road, I’m confident I saw my soul (which was somehow also sweaty) leave my body, turn around to give me the middle finger and then saunter off to the spa.
+I was withering quickly in the heat and half way up that hill, taunted by the five star hotels flanking the road, I’m confident I saw my soul (which was somehow also sweaty) leave my body, turn around to give me the middle finger and then saunter off to the spa.
 Haven’t heard from the selfish bastard since.

 A last look at Lanyu before the fun and games of the day began